noah-geerts/yap/backend/README.md

 The Controller Layer exposes APIs to the client.

-Contains a REST controller and a WebSocket Gateway for sending and retrieving messages.
+Contains REST controllers to fetch messages and room names and a WebSocket Gateway for sending and retrieving messages.
 See [Rest API Reference](#rest-api) for more details.

 ### Service Layer